 Who can receive Early On® Oakland Services?

-Early On® Oakland is available to any Oakland County family with a child from birth to age three who has a developmental delay, or are at risk of developing delays because of an established medical condition, or who has a disability.
+Early On® Oakland is available to any Oakland County family with a child from birth to age three who has a developmental delay or an established medical condition.

 What happens when I call?